corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/key-concepts-tearoffs.md

 ### Merkle trees on Corda

 Merkle trees split transactions into "leaves".
-Each leaf contains either an input, an output, a command, or an attachment.
+Each leaf contains either an input, an output, a command, an attachment, or a notary instruction.
 The final nested tree structure also contains the other fields of the transaction, such as the time window, the notary, and the required signers.
 The only component type that requires two trees instead of one is the command, which is split into command data and required signers for visibility purposes.
 {{< figure alt="merkleTreeFull" width=80% zoom="/en/images/merkleTreeFull.png" >}}